rumrais1n/lower_od_overlay_icons/README.md

 1. Move working directory to `Lower-PriorityOfOdIcons.ps1` stored.
 1. Run `.\Lower-PriorityOfOdIcons.ps1`

 If you want to output report, specify `-Report yes` when running.
+A report will saved on your desktop.

 ## Example
 ```PowerShell